Whiplash - An Overview

 Most commonly this is as a result of a road traffic accident, but it can also be from a sports injury, a fall, or being struck on the head by a heavy object.

-As the term whiplash covers a multiple of both symptoms and severities of injury, and with the rise in litigation following motor vehicle accidents, it was thought within the insurance industry that some standardization was needed to define the type and severity of injury.
+As the term whiplash covers a multiple of both symptoms and severities of injury, and with the rise in litigation following motor vehicle accidents, it was thought within the insurance industry that some standardisation was needed to define the type and severity of injury.

 Quebec Task Force (QTF)